 Now it’s time to get ready for your first night aboard.
 You will either be going to dinner or a show at this time.
 You will find photographer in the Atrium area and other public areas of the ship.
 The shops will open up for duty free shopping and the other clubs not opened earlier will open.
 Some of the clubs and bars will have entertainment – pianist, comedian, duos, etc. You will find all of the entertainment options in your daily newsletter.

 After you have eaten, seen the show, did some dancing or enjoyed a comedian, it’s time to turn in.
 When you go back to your room, you’ll likely find that your stateroom host has turned down your room.
 Many times you will find a towel animal on the bed along with a copy of the next day’s newsletter.
 Some cruise lines will also put a chocolate on your pillow.
-It is at this time too if you want to order room service for the next morning that you can put out your order if a request form is available (on Disney this is in the top desk drawer).
-You can also order milk and cookies or another nighttime snack if you want from room service.
+It is at this time too if you want to order room service for the next morning that you can put out your order if a request form is available.
 Finally, if you need to change your clocks because you are switching time zones, there will be a note to do so.

 If you do not want to be disturbed (and this goes for any time during the day or night), there will be a “Do Not Disturb” placard to put out.
 There is also usually a deadbolt on the door.
 You will certainly want to make sure you do this if you don’t want your stateroom host inadvertently coming in at a not-so-good moment!
 The opposite side of the placard usually requests that your room be made up.
 You’ll also want to make sure that you don’t accidentally put the wrong side facing out.